Skip to main content

 Dr. Ping Guan is a Program Director in the Biorepositories and Biospecimen Research Branch (BBRB) at the National Cancer Institute (NCI).
 She plays a leading role in planning and designing research programs at the branch and contributes to cross-functional team work to support the Cancer Diagnosis Program's initiatives.

-Dr. Guan applies her broad expertise in biomedical research in developing and managing projects related to pre-analytic impacts on downstream molecular analysis, for BBRB's Biospecimen Preanalytical Variables (BPV) program.
-She also managed large scale biobanking efforts for NIH common fund project GTEx (Genotype Tissue Expression) and Cancer Moonshot Biobank, and led in data dissemination and specimen distribution.
-Her interdisciplinary expertise includes Genomics, Bioinformatics, Systems Biology and Translational Sciences.
+Dr. Guan has a broad expertise in biomedical research in developing and managing projects related to pre-analytic impacts on downstream molecular analysis.
+This expertise is invaluable for BBRB's Biospecimen Preanalytical Variables (BPV) program.
+She has managed large scale biobanking efforts for NIH common fund project GTEx (Genotype Tissue Expression) and Cancer Moonshot Biobank, and led in data dissemination and specimen distribution.
+Her interdisciplinary expertise includes Genomics, Bioinformatics, Systems Biology, and Translational Sciences.

 Dr. Guan gained rich experience and a strong background in therapeutic research through 13 years at the private sector.
-Prior to joining NCI in 2012, she worked at Merck Research Laboratories (MRL) at Merck Pharmaceuticals, leading biomarker discovery and validation for drug safety assessment through genome-wide expression profiling and comprehensive analysis on a systems biology scale.
-She was among the scientists who deciphered the first human genome when she worked at Celera Genomics and collaborated with world-renowned genome experts in annotating the genomes of model organisms, including Drosophila, mouse and rat.
+Prior to joining NCI in 2012, she worked at Merck Research Laboratories (MRL) at Merck Pharmaceuticals.
+There she led biomarker discovery and validation for drug safety assessment through genome-wide expression profiling and comprehensive analysis on a systems biology scale.
+She was among the scientists who deciphered the first human genome when she worked at Celera Genomics and collaborated with world-renowned genome experts in annotating the genomes of model organisms, including Drosophila, mouse, and rat.

 Dr. Guan received her trainings in human Molecular Genetics (Ph.D.) and Computer Science (M.Sc).